andriykrefer/keypirinha-myip/README.md

-# Keypirinha Plugin: MyIPExtended
+# Keypirinha Plugin: MyIpExtended

-This is MyIPExtended, a plugin for the [Keypirinha](http://keypirinha.com) launcher.
+This is MyIpExtended, a plugin for the [Keypirinha](http://keypirinha.com) launcher.

 Get your public and local IPs (v4 and v6) directly from Keypirinha.